Spring Lawn Care Tips for Jackson, MS

 When to do it: Late February through early March, once the ground isn’t soggy.

-Cleaning up early gives your grass a fresh start.
-Sunlight hits the soil, air reaches the roots, and the lawn wakes up faster.
+Cleaning up your yard in spring gives your grass a fresh start.
+Sunlight hits the soil, air reaches the roots, and your grass wakes up faster.
 Removing debris also reduces the risk of a moss lawn, which thrives in damp, shaded areas.

 2. Test Your Soil Before Fertilizing